bpkg/bpkg.github.io/_posts/2017-02-06-tldr-bash-client.md

-  -m, --markdown <command>:   Show the markdown source for command -c, --cache:                Cache all pages by downloading archive from repo -u, --update:               Re-download index file from repo
+  -m, --markdown <command>:   Show the markdown source for command -c, --cache:                Cache all pages by downloading archive from repo -u, --update:               Re-download index file from repo -v, --version:              Version number and repo location
   [-h, -?, --help]:           This help overview

- All pages and the index are cached locally under ~/.config/tldr.
- By default, the cached copies will be re-downloaded after 60 days.
+ All pages and the index are cached locally under ~/.config/tldr By default, the cached copies will be re-downloaded after 60 days
 ```

 ## Customisation

 The colors and other styling of the 5 elements of tldr pages can be modified
 either by editing the first few lines of the scipt, or by setting the following
 environment variables:

 * TLDR_TITLE_STYLE (defaults to: Newline Space Bold Yellow)
 * TLDR_DESCRIPTION_STYLE (defaults to: Space Yellow)
 * TLDR_EXAMPLE_STYLE (defaults to: Newline Bold Green)